MarquisPierre/mmp200/_posts/2017-11-22-final-planning-doc.md

 - Final project brief is due today
 - Final project personas (2) and scenarios (2) are due Monday, 11/27.
-- Sitemap is due on Wednesday 11/29
+- Axure prototypes of mobile and desktop are due on Wednesday 11/29